fbpx

 When is the best time to go?

 This depends a little bit on where you want to go.
 The dry season, which is generally from June-October, is easiest to see game since there is less foliage in the way.
-However, if your vision of the Great Migration is seeing the herds crossing the big rivers of the Serengeti and Masai Mara, go between July and September.
+However, if your vision of the Great Migration is seeing the herds crossing the big rivers of the Serengeti and Masai Mara, go on safari in Tanzania between July and September.
 The green season comes with baby animals and verdant landscapes, so that is also a wonderful time to go on safari.

 People photographing lions from the truckHow long should I go on safari?